 The Results Are "In."
 Strategy Change Succedes.

 Anxious for an answer, the firm began in Q4 2009 detailed tracking of the growth, competitive, and financial metrics that appear in the next section.
-By the end of Q1 2010 the first results were "in."
-Metrics in all three categories showed remarkable improvement.
+By the end of Q1 2010, the first results were "in."
+The measures in all three categories showed remarkable improvement.
 Domino's took this as confirmation the new strategy was succeeding.

-Now in 2017, the firm continues to research and improve the pizza recipe, while adjusting its marketing strategy at the same time.
-The firm is guided by an 8-year tracking history with these metrics.
+Now in 2018, the firm continues to research and improve the pizza recipe, while adjusting its marketing strategy at the same time.
+For this, the firm relies on its 8-year tracking history with these metrics.

 Measuring Success With Strategies

-A new strategy or a strategic changes may be judged successful when the strategy itself is clearly responsible for one or more of the following measurable, tangible results:
+A new strategy or a strategic change is successful when the strategic plan itself is undoubtedly responsible for one or more of the following measurable, tangible results:

 Measure Strategic Impact Precisely

 Notice that analysts measure the impact on financial performance with metrics that focus on the firm's core line of business.

 Domino's, for instance, prefers to measure strategic impact with EBITDA—Earnings before interest, taxes, depreciation, and amortization.
 Domino's tracks EBITDA because EBITDA and other selective income metrics measure strategic effects more precisely than overall Net Income After Taxes.